Krateiacrypto/deconew/DEPLOYMENT_GUIDE.md

    CREATE POLICY "Project images are publicly accessible" ON storage.objects
      FOR SELECT USING (bucket_id = 'project-images');

-   CREATE POLICY "Admins can upload project images" ON storage.objects
+   CREATE POLICY "Admins can manage project images" ON storage.objects
-     FOR INSERT WITH CHECK (
+     FOR ALL USING (
        bucket_id = 'project-images' AND
        EXISTS (
+         SELECT 1 FROM public.users
+         WHERE id = auth.uid()
+         AND role IN ('admin', 'superadmin')
+       )
+     );

+   -- Blog images bucket - Public read, admin write INSERT INTO storage.buckets (id, name, public) VALUES ('blog-images', 'blog-images', true);

+   CREATE POLICY "Blog images are publicly accessible" ON storage.objects
+     FOR SELECT USING (bucket_id = 'blog-images');

+   CREATE POLICY "Admins can manage blog images" ON storage.objects
+     FOR ALL USING (
+       bucket_id = 'blog-images'
+       AND EXISTS (
          SELECT 1 FROM public.users
          WHERE id = auth.uid()
          AND role IN ('admin', 'superadmin')